construction calculator

 When to use it

-• Quickly estimating studs for a new wall or remodel.
+• Quickly estimating how many studs to order for a new partition wall in a basement, garage, or addition.

 Tips & cautions

-• Focuses on field studs and simple openings; does not account for headers, cripples, or trimmers explicitly.
+• Focuses on vertical field studs and simple estimates for openings; it does not explicitly size or count headers, trimmers, or cripple studs.

 Worked examples